-Samford University, in partnership with St. Vincent's Health Systems, is pleased to provide health care services to the entire campus community – students and employees.
-This partnership builds on the strong faith-based mission of both the university and the St. Vincent's system.
+Samford University, in partnership with Ascension St. Vincent's, is pleased to provide health care services to our campus community of students and employees.
+This partnership builds on the strong faith-based mission of both the university and the Ascension St. Vincent's.

 In partnership with St. Vincent’s staff, University Health Services offers wellness programs throughout the year.

 Prior to starting an injection routine, allergy patients must have an office visit to establish care.
 The visit may take place any day during normal clinic hours.

 University Health Services is conveniently located on the east side of F. Page Seibert Hall, next to the football field.
 The clinic includes three examination rooms, a treatment room, triage area, digital X-ray and on-site CLIA-waived lab.

 In keeping with the recommendations of the American College Health Association, Samford University requires certain immunizations upon matriculation.
 All students, including graduate and professional students, are required to submit the Immunization Record to University Admissions.

 The record must be signed by a health care provider or community health department stamp and must be on the Samford immunization form.